enterrahost/enterra-quick-clone/readme.txt

 == Changelog ==

+= 1.0.1 =
+* minor code cleanup and made the code more robust

 = 1.0.0 =
 * Initial release with basic clone and clone & edit functionality.

 == Upgrade Notice ==

+= 1.0.1 =
+Suggested Upgrade for code robustnes but no new features added.

 = 1.0.0 =
 First release.
 No upgrades needed yet.